-PJM Operating Plan for EOP-004 (R1 and R2) Event Type Entity with Reporting Responsibility as indicated in EOP-004 or DOE-417 Threshold for Reporting Entity responsible for providing report to PJM Deadline to submit the report to regulatory organizations DOE-417 #4 Electric Utilities that operate as Control Area Operators and/ or Reliability Authorities Complete operational failure or shut-down of the transmission and/or distribution electrical system PJM will write and submit the report 1hr per DOE-417.
-72hrs for final DOE-417 DOE-417 #11 Electric Utilities that operate as Control Area Operators and/ or Reliability Authorities Cyber event that could potentially impact electric power system adequacy or reliability Entity that experiences the cyber event if it could impact the BES.
+PJM Operating Plan for EOP-004 (R1 and R2) Event Type Entity with Reporting Responsibility as indicated in EOP-004 or DOE-417 Threshold for Reporting Entity responsible for providing report to PJM Deadline to submit the report to regulatory organizations DOE-417 #11 Electric Utilities that operate as Control Area Operators and/or Reliability Authorities Cyber event that could potentially impact electric power system adequacy or reliability Entity that experiences the cyber event if it could impact the BES.
 6hr per DOE-417.
-72hrs for final DOE-417 DOE-417 #12 Electric Utilities that operate as Control Area Operators and/ or Reliability Authorities Loss of electric service to more than 50,000 customers for 1 hour or more Entity that loses the customers 6hr per DOE-417.
+72hrs for final DOE-417 DOE-417 #12 Electric Utilities that operate as Control Area Operators and/or Reliability Authorities Loss of electric service to more than 50,000 customers for 1 hour or more Entity that loses the customers 6hr per DOE-417.
 72hrs for final DOE-417

-PJM Operating Plan for EOP-004 (R1 and R2) Event Type Entity with Reporting Responsibility as indicated in EOP-004 or DOE-417 Threshold for Reporting Entity responsible for providing report to PJM Deadline to submit the report to regulatory organizations DOE-417 #13 Electric Utilities that operate as Control Area Operators and/ or Reliability Authorities Fuel supply emergencies that could impact electric power system adequacy or reliability PJM will obtain this via Resource Limitations reported in PJM Markets Gateway 6hr per DOE-417.
-72hrs for final DOE-417 Attempted Cyber Compromise DOE-417 #14 Electric Utilities that operate as Control Area Operators and/ or Reliability Authorities Cyber Security Incident that was an attempt to compromise High or Medium Impact BES Cyber System or their associated Electronic Access Control or Monitoring Systems Entity that experiences the cyber event if it could impact the BES 24hrs per DOE-417.
+PJM Operating Plan for EOP-004 (R1 and R2) Event Type Entity with Reporting Responsibility as indicated in EOP-004 or DOE-417 Threshold for Reporting Entity responsible for providing report to PJM Deadline to submit the report to regulatory organizations DOE-417 #13 Electric Utilities that operate as Control Area Operators and/or Reliability Authorities Fuel supply emergencies that could impact electric power system adequacy or reliability PJM will obtain this via Resource Limitations reported in PJM Markets Gateway 6hr per DOE-417.
+72hrs for final DOE-417 Attempted Cyber Compromise DOE-417 #14 Electric Utilities that operate as Control Area Operators and/or Reliability Authorities Cyber Security Incident that was an attempt to compromise High or Medium Impact BES Cyber System or their associated Electronic Access Control or Monitoring Systems Entity that experiences the cyber event if it could impact the BES 24hrs per DOE-417.
 72hrs for final DOE-417